We recommend you use a computer with the following specifications:

 You can apply for credit via your student portal, myGriffith.
 The Credit transfer site provides a link to the policy, as well as a step-by-step guide and how-to-apply video.

-As an online student your certificate will not differentiate from those who study on campus.
-Your certificate will state the following:
+As an online student, your official degree certificate (testamur) will not differentiate from those who study on campus.
+Your certificate of graduation will state the following:

 - The University